jelias/jelias.github.io/things-ive-learned.md

 -   Surround yourself with people who make you laugh, remind who you are, and tell you it’s gonna be ok.
 -   You want to do something big?
 You better get a good team together.
 -   Call your parents.
 Often.
 You’re busy and stressed?
 Perfect, that’s what they’re there for.
+-   Everything can be negotiated.
+-   It takes a lot of energy to hate.
 {{end}}

 {{wide}}